-As a Progressionite you love to hate Murph.
-The longest Hero WOD and arguably the hardest.
-If you have never participated in Memorial day Murph, at Progression you should save the date.
-May 28th this year!
-It is easily our biggest group work out of the year, and probably the biggest group work out in Rochester MN.
-With up to 150 people completing the Work out in a 2 hour span of time.
+As a Progressionite, you love to hate Murph.
+One of the longest Hero WODs and arguably the hardest.
+If you have never participated in our Murph event, You should plan on it this year.
+May 29th is the date.
+Save it!
+It is easily our biggest group workout of the year and probably the biggest in Rochester, MN, with up to 150 people completing the Work out in 2 hours.

 I highly encourage you to read the story of Murph here: Lieutenant Murphy

-We do program some Murph prep in the weeks after the Open leading up to the event.
-But if you want to excel there is more you can do.
+We do program some Murph prep in the weeks leading up to the event.
+But if you want to excel, there is more you can do.
 Participate in the Murph Prep challenge!

-Chris Hinshaw, Reebok running expert and endurance coach to the CrossFit community, for his advice to those who are attempting Murph for the first time or are hoping to improve on last year’s performance.
+Chris Hinshaw is a Reebok running expert and endurance coach to the CrossFit community.
 Here are a few of his tips.

 Train for Volume